marviigrey/cluster-security/Readme.md

 egress: Each NetworkPolicy may include a list of allowed egress rules.
 Each rule allows traffic which matches both the to and ports sections.

 ---------------------------------------------------------------

+Ingress:
+Ingress helps users access your application using a single Externally accessible URL that you can configure to route to different services within your cluster, At the same time implementing SSL security.

+For your ingress to work in your kubernetes cluster you will need an ingress controller.
+An ingress controller is responsible for managing inbound traffic to the Kubernetes cluster.
+It acts as a gateway, handling external requests and routing them to appropriate services within the cluster based on defined rules and configurations.
+There are different examples of controllers such as NGINX, TRAEFIK etc. USing NGINX controller, we have certain resources For configuring the an ingress controller on your cluster:

+- Deployment.
+- Service.
+- ConfigMap
+- Auth

+Ingress resource:
+ An ingress resource is a set of configuration and rules applied on an ingress controller, you can configure rules to forward traffic to a single application or set of applications.

+        ```
+apiVersion: networking.k8s.io/v1
+kind: Ingress
+metadata:
+  name: minimal-ingress
+  annotations:
+    nginx.ingress.kubernetes.io/rewrite-target: /
+spec:
+  ingressClassName: nginx-example
+  rules:
+  - http:
+      paths:
+      - path: /testpath
+        pathType: Prefix
+        backend:
+          service:
+            name: test
+            port:
+              number: 80

+        ```

+Creating an nginx ingress-controller:
+1. Create a namespace called ingress-nginx
+`kubectl create ns ingress-nginx`